 - 1 bay leaf

 - 1/2 cup water

 - Start a large pot of water on to boil while you preheat the oven to 375 F. When the water comes to a boil, add the diced potatoes.
 Boil for 5 minutes—no longer or they will start to fall apart.
 Pour them gently into a colander and allow all the water to drain off.

-- Place the potatoes into a large, shallow baking dish that has been rubbed or sprayed with oil to prevent sticking and place in the oven.
+- Place the potatoes on a baking sheet that has been lined with parchment paper or a silicone baking mat.
 Bake for 15 minutes and then stir with a spatula, making sure they aren’t sticking to the pan.
 Bake for about 20-30 more minutes, stirring again halfway through.
 The potatoes should become crispy but not hard and overdone.